defano/wyldcard/README.md

 ```

 Parts do not need to implement a handler for every message they might receive.
 Messages for which no handler exists are simply ignored.

+### Command messages

+In addition to these messages, there are a special class of messages called _commands_ that are sent only by HyperCard (they cannot be user-generated via the `send` command).
+Command messages apply to user events that can be trapped (overridden) in a script.

+Just like normal messages, a script can intercept these messages and do something when they're received.
+But, commands differ from normal messages in two ways:

+1. Their handlers can accept arguments (for example, the `keyDown` command passes the character that was typed which generated the command message), and
+2. Command messages are sent along a message-passing chain.
+Handlers can choose to perform some action when these messages are received and then either _pass_ the message to the next part in the message-passing order, or _trap_ the message.
+If a part implements a handler for a command and does not pass it, HyperCard will not receive the command and normal behavior associated with the command will not occur.
+(This is useful, for example, when overriding the behavior of a menu item, or enabling a field to do something special when enter is pressed inside of it.)

 ## Containers